 Since the day I started my blog nearly three years ago, I have written to please others.
 I have hidden my opinions.
 I have let the opinions of others dictate the content I have produced so that I could ‘fit in’ with what everyone else has been doing.

-Nothing is more true than with the Intuitive Eating movement we are currently seeing in the dietitian community.
+Nothing is truer than with the Intuitive Eating movement we are currently seeing in the dietitian community.

 Now don’t get me wrong, I totally understand, embrace and love what Intuitive Eating stands for and does for the mental and emotional wellness of all.
 I spent nearly a year of my career immersed in all things Intuitive Eating, thinking it was a niche I could see myself settling into forever.